A downloadable tool

 Pulse is basically a decoupling machine.

-It is the difference between "my project is a web of spaghetti" and "my project is a bunch of polite little modules that mind their own business."
+It's the difference between "my project is a web of spaghetti" and "my project is a bunch of polite little modules that mind their own business."

-Beginners: you can live happily with just two calls:
+You can live happily with just two calls:

 • Subscribe to a signal.